 In places where Council-managed natural areas adjoins urban and semi-rural residential areas, it is important that effective bushfire mitigation measures are put in place - both by Council, residents and other land managers.

 Gold Coast City Council is a leader among Queensland local governments in undertaking bushfire mitigation activities in its natural areas.
-It works closely with the Queensland Fire and Rescue Service (QFRS), including local rural brigades to ensure effective prevention measures are in place.
+It works closely with the Queensland Fire and Emergency Service (QFES), including local rural brigades to ensure effective prevention measures are in place.

 In addition, Council works closely with the South East Queensland Fire and Biodiversity Consortium (SEQ F&BC) hosted by South East Queensland Catchments, to protect the ecology of its natural areas.

-In partnerships with QFRS and the SEQ F&BC, Council has developed or is in the process of developing Bushfire Management Plans for high priority Council managed natural areas close to homes and communities.
+In partnerships with QFES and the SEQ F&BC, Council has developed or is in the process of developing Bushfire Management Plans for high priority Council managed natural areas close to homes and communities.

 These plans guide long-term bushfire mitigation and management activities and are developed in consultation with local rural brigades.